Jackpot Enterprises: Gambling operations

 Jackpot Enterprises was incorporated in Nevada in June 1980 to take over two existing route operators, Cardivan Company and Corral United, Inc. From 1980 to 1995 it also came to acquire majority ownership of Corral Coin, Inc. and Corral Country Coin, Inc.

 Jackpot acquired the Owl Club in Battle Mountain on July 1, 1990, and the Nugget in downtown Reno on June 30, 1995.
 It began its operation of the casino at Debbie Reynolds' Hollywood Hotel and Casino in Las Vegas on June 28, 1993, and of the Pony Express Casino at the Holiday Inn Express motel in Jackpot, Nevada on January 26, 1995.

 Jackpot and President Riverboat Casinos operated a joint dockside casino at Mhoon Landing, Mississippi in 1993 and 1994, but closed it on July 8, 1994.
 Jackpot also operated casinos in Deadwood, South Dakota, but closed them on June 30, 1995.
 In February 1995, it also ended operations at Water Street Casino, Inc., which was doing business as the Post Office Casino.

-Jackpot also had route operations at several retail store chains, including the stores owned by Albertson's, American Stores, Kmart, Thrifty PayLess, and Warehouse Markets, Inc. These retail store route operations provided around half of Jackpot's revenue in 1995.
+Jackpot also had route operations at several retail store chains, including the stores owned by Albertsons, American Stores, Kmart, Thrifty PayLess, and Warehouse Markets, Inc. These retail store route operations provided around half of Jackpot's revenue in 1995.